Burst-Statistics/burst/readme.txt

 Tested up to: 6.5
 Stable tag: 1.6.1

-Self-hosted, privacy-friendly WordPress stats.
+Self-hosted, privacy-friendly stats for WordPress.
 Simple interface, no setup.
 Get detailed analytics with Burst Statistics.

 == Description ==
 = Unlock the Power of Privacy-Friendly Analytics with Burst Statistics! =